muvanpersie/yolo-fastest-pytorch/README.md

 ## Pytorch version yolo-fastest

 This repo is base on [Yolo-Fastest](https://github.com/dog-qiuqiu/Yolo-Fastest) and [yolov5](https://github.com/ultralytics/yolov5).
-It is not finished now.
+It can do one class detection task now, and it will be updated!

 ### 1. Requirements
 - Ubunut 16+